What is a Refurbished Mattress & Should You Buy One Used?

 Refurbished vs. Used vs. Returned - What's The Difference?

-In the world of mattresses, terms like 'refurbished,' 'used,' and 'returned' are often used interchangeably, but they have distinct meanings.
+In the mattress industry, terms like 'refurbished,' 'used,' and 'returned' are sometimes used interchangeably, but they have distinct meanings.

 This process includes deep cleaning, sanitizing, and replacing worn components.